 Following the CSJ’s example, NICRA demanded the realisation of the rights of Northern Ireland’s catholic minority as British citizens.
 Members of NICRA were not required to accept Northern Ireland’s status as part of the UK, but rather to be pragmatic in how it could be applied to improve the lot of those suffering discrimination.
 From the beginning there were internal disagreements between the more militantly minded, and the slow-and-steady pacifist wing, to which Conn and Patricia McCluskey belonged.
 The involvement of republicans (for example, IRA chief of staff Cathal Goulding (qv), and members of groups including the Irish National Foresters and the Wolfe Tone Society) also gave the government and unionists the opportunity to label NICRA an IRA cover organisation.
 A second march, organised with the Derry Housing Action Committee on 5 October 1968, was banned by William Craig (qv), then Minister for Home Affairs, and members of the NICRA executive withdrew their support for the march, which went ahead but was quickly stopped by the RUC, who beat several marchers with batons.
 The police attack on unarmed protestors, including elected politicians (the Republican Labour MP Gerry Fitt (qv) was hospitalised), received damning media attention.
 In the aftermath, the NICRA executive declared a temporary hiatus on marches until January 1969.
 Throughout 1969, the situation devolved further, with the Battle of the Bogside (12–14 August) in Derry and subsequent rioting in nationalist areas in which at least seven people were killed, many more wounded, and thousands of catholics forced to flee their homes.

 By the end of 1969, the ideological divide at NICRA, which was increasingly dominated by the Official IRA and Official Sinn Féin, led to three members of executive: Conn McCluskey, Bríd Rodgers and John Donaghy, issuing a statement to confirm their non-partisan positions, independent from any specific political groups, and spoke of the ‘inherent divisiveness’ of such groups within NICRA.
 They urged their members and supporters not to take part in further demonstrations, stating, ‘If it becomes apparent that true equality for all is not forthcoming we will advocate a return to the streets.’
-(Ir.
-Independent, 5 Dec.
+(Irish Independent, 5 Dec.
 1969)

 With the introduction of internment in August 1971, NICRA’s focus shifted to anti-internment actions and marches.
 Members participated in the mass anti-internment march in Derry on 30 January 1972, now known as ‘Bloody Sunday’, in which fourteen unarmed protestors were killed by British troops.
 The event effectively brought about the end of the already diminished NICRA.